blank0826/StreamHaven/README.md

     yarn start
     ```

+3. **Deploying to Vercel:**

+    Make sure you have the Vercel CLI installed and you are logged in.

+    ```bash
+    vercel
+    ```

+    Follow the prompts to deploy your application.

 ## Technologies Used

 - **Next.js**: A React framework for server-side rendering and static site generation.
 - **Tailwind CSS**: A utility-first CSS framework for rapid UI development.
 - **NextAuth**: Authentication for Next.js applications.
+- **Vercel**: Deployment and hosting platform for frontend frameworks and static sites.

 ## Contributing